dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/advanced.md

 in it (i.e. after deleting the last `FooTest` object).
 In between, the tests can use the shared resources.

-Remember that the test order is undefined, so your code can't depend on a test preceding or following another.
+Remember that the test order is undefined, so your code can'type depend on a test preceding or following another.
 Also, the tests must either not modify the state of any shared resource, or, if they do modify the state, they must restore the state to its original value before passing control to the next test.